ready4-dev/readyforwhatsnext/content/en/docs/Framework/Use/Authoring-Analyses/Scientific-Summaries/index.en.md

 ## Implementation

 `ready4show` includes a number of classes and methods that help integrate manuscript authoring into a reproducible workflow.
-These tools are principally intended for use with the [ready4 youth mental health system model](https://www.ready4-dev.com).
+These tools are part of the [ready4 framework for transparent, reusable and updatable health economic models](https://www.ready4-dev.com).

 ### Load required libraries